This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 Motivation

-There is recommendation to build your simulation assets in tree like structure where the trunk is a Rigid Body Component or Static Rigid Body and children are other components (like meshes, lights and others).
+Although there is a recommendation to build your simulation assets in tree like structure where the root is a Rigid Body Component or Static Rigid Body and children are other components (like meshes, lights and others).
+In such case, mentioned root will be tracked as spawned entity

 The correctly designed prefab should has following structure: